 - Textbook: The required textbook has full and complete explanations of all topics covered in class, as well as a broad selection of practice problems for you to work on (specific recommendations will be posted on a regular basis).
 For more on the textbook and possible alternatives, see below.
 Lectures and lecture notes are intended to supplement the textbook.
-They will not duplicate or replace it. - Lectures, MWF 11-11:50: I will provide an introduction to the material, outline the main points, and discuss problem-solving techniques.
+They will not duplicate or replace it. - Lectures, MWF 11-11:50: In these classes, I will provide an introduction to the material, outlining the main points, and discussing problem-solving techniques.
 I will also talk about issues related to good mathematical writing and, specifically, writing of formal mathematical proofs.
-Typically, 2 classes each week will focus on new material, and 1 on additional examples and problems.
-Questions are welcome in class, and I will try to have a dedicated Q&A period on a regular basis.
+Typically, I will focus on new material on Wednesdays and Fridays, and additional examples and problems on Mondays.
+Questions are welcome in class, and I will try to have a dedicated Q&A period in each Monday class.
 Prepared lecture notes will be uploaded to Canvas in advance. - Discussion boards: Both Piazza and Discussions on Canvas will be available.
 I recommend that you use Discussions for questions you would like me to monitor and/or answer, and Piazza for your own group work.
 I will try to check Piazza at least once a day, and will also ask the TA to monitor it. - Homework (WebWork and Longform): WebWork will be assigned weekly.
 These are usually short questions, graded automatically, where you only have to provide the correct answer and (sometimes) selected intermediate steps.
 Longform assignments will have only 2-4 questions each, but that will include proofs, and you will have to include complete, correct, and clearly written explanations and justifications for your work.
 You will be graded both on the correctness of your mathematics and on the quality of your mathematical writing.
-The correct answer alone will not be sufficient. - Midterm and final exam: see below. - Verification by Videoconferencing: After each Longform assignment, I may select a small number of students who will be asked to explain their solutions to me, either live or via a recording, with the webcam on. - Additional practice: The required homework assignments represent the minimum amount of practice you need.
-For additional practice, I will be posting recommended textbook problems (not for credit). - Engagement: Your course participation can include class attendance, reading course notes, posting and answering questions on discussion boards, textbook reading, doing homework (individually or as group work), doing additional practice problems, researching and consulting additional materials, and so on.
+The correct answer alone will not be sufficient. - Midterm and final exam: see below. - Verification by Videoconferencing: After each Longform assignment, I may randomly select a small number of students who will be asked to explain their solutions to me, either live or via a recording, with the webcam on. - Additional practice: The required homework assignments represent the minimum amount of practice you need.
+For additional practice, I will be posting recommended textbook problems (not for credit).

+• Engagement: Your course participation can include class attendance, reading course notes, posting and answering questions on discussion boards, textbook reading, doing homework (individually or as group work), doing additional practice problems, researching and consulting additional materials, and so on.
 It is not mandatory to do all of this, so that you can participate in class in flexible ways depending on your circumstances.
 However, sufficient engagement is essential.
+Therefore, as part of your course work for credit, I will ask you to describe and reflect on your engagement in this class.